 Finding new contents may be a joyous event in the beginning if you are lucky enough to find exactly what you want.
 But it quickly becomes a chore or a complete waste of time once unrelated junks or fake items fill up your search results.
 Most users typically discover new contents by performing a keyword search on the traditional search engines or by visiting a torrent index site.
-A typical user may not really know what he or she is looking for, what is trending, or what is currently the latest and greatest.
+A typical user may not have a definite idea of what he or she is looking for, what is trending, or what is currently the latest and greatest.
 To offer such user some ideas, a torrent site’s category view comes in useful to allow browsing of specific content such as videos, music, software or games.

 Fortunately, this mechanism already exists.

-The above video clip shows some of the features of the popular BitTorrent client Vuze Azureus to acquire contents from these DHT networks.
+The above video clip shows some of the features of the popular BitTorrent client Vuze Azureus to acquire contents from these DHT networks using its Windows graphic interface.
 Most if not all modern BitTorrent clients can search or download for a specific torrent but cannot show the complete picture of what peers are currently trading on the entire network.

 It is possible to design and implement a system to perform automatic searching for new contents using time tested off the shelf open source components.
 If only the title description of the contents and the IP address of the peers referring to the contents are recorded, millions of such titles can be collected in just a matter of days to be analyzed further by standard relational database tools.
 With proper database analysis methods, those peers that refer to a list of contents similar to what you are looking for can be built as lists of “suggested contents” quickly.
 By looking at the related and suggested contents, there is the likelihood that new contents that match your needs and interest can be detected with a reasonable degree of success.

 In a nutshell, if you are interested in contents A, B and C and there are thousands of other users in the network refer to contents A, B, D and A, B, E, then contents A, B are related contents while D and E are suggested contents and might be of interest to you.
 The implication of the unintended consequences of this mechanism is the ability to monitor sharing activities based upon specific peer, specific contents distributed among specific peers, and how the contents are distributed worldwide.